Serverless Image Manipulation

 At a high level we accept an uploaded image into an in-memory file blob in the browser, and then post that file as part of a multipart form along with some extra info to a URL with the shape {HOSTNAME}/api/image/{ACTION}.

-This URL corresponds to a Go serverless function running on Vercel.
-That function processes the image in some way and builds a response with the processed image; which we use to replace the in-memory file blob client-side.
+This URL corresponds to a Go serverless function deployed alongside this site as part of the same monorepo on Vercel.
+That function processes the image and returns the result, which we use to replace the in-memory file blob client-side.

 How is it doing it?